Skip to content

 After completing this chapter, you will be able to:

-• [ ] Draw a program memory layout diagram, explaining the responsibilities of the text/rodata/data/bss/heap/stack segments
+• [ ] Draw a program memory layout diagram and explain the responsibilities of the text/rodata/data/bss/heap/stack sections.

-• [ ] Understand how RAII and smart pointers solve the pain points of manual C memory management
+• [ ] Understand how RAII and smart pointers solve the pain points of manual C management.

 Environment Setup

-We will conduct all of the following experiments in this environment:
+We will conduct all subsequent experiments in this environment:

 • Compiler: GCC 13+ or Clang 17+